GuardianAngelWw/agent-zero-docker-minimal/README.md

 - Kubernetes configurations with proper node affinity and tolerations
 - Google-style code for better maintainability

+## Recent Fixes in the `fixed-dockerfile` Branch

+The following issues have been fixed in this branch:

+1. **Fixed Entrypoint Not Found Error**: Resolved the `exec: /agent-zero-entrypoint: not found` error by implementing a robust entrypoint detection and copying mechanism.

+2. **Improved CMD Syntax**: Fixed the syntax error in the CMD directive that was causing the container to fail.

+3. **Added Fallback Mechanism**: If the entrypoint cannot be found in the standard locations, a fallback script is created that attempts to start Agent Zero using alternative methods.

+4. **Enhanced Error Logging**: Added better error logging to troubleshoot startup issues.

 ## Setup Options

 ### Option 1: Direct Build and Run (Recommended)